department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/user-research/findings-summary.md

 1. The way we're thinking about profile content aligns with how Veterans think about that information.

-2. Providing access to a separate profile section from the logged-in homepage will be useful to Veterans who do want access to that information, while keeping it out of the way of those who don't.
+2. We'll need to consider how people access this information when revisiting the authenticated IA and navigation.
+This study suggests giving access to a separate profile section from the logged-in homepage will be useful to Veterans who want that information, while keeping it out of the way of those who don't.

-3. A small section on the logged in homepage with a few important profile details, with a link or button out to a profile section, would probably work for Veterans.
+3. A small section on the logged in homepage with a few important profile details, with a link or button out to a profile section, would probably work for most Veterans.

 ### Participants typically look for notifications in the top portion of a page, but expect notifications from the VA outside of their logged-in experience.